XiaoweiShen/scheduler/README.md

       line 97-134: the error handling part need real axios , which can not run with previous test together, when need test these, need comment previous tests and import axios.

 ## Project snapshot
+1. Add and edit an appointment

 !["Add and edit a appointment"](/doc/add_edit_appointment.jpg)

+2. Deleting and Confirm an appointment

 !["Deleting and Confirm"](/doc/delete_confirm.jpg)